 What happens when you owe money to a hospital for lifesaving medical care that you or a loved one needed?
 Hospitals aren’t cheap, and medical bills may leave you with crushing debt.
 Unpaid medical bills may contribute to someone filing for bankruptcy protection, even for people who have health insurance.
-Today’s blog from Groce & DeArmon explains medical bankruptcy facts and figures.
+Today’s blog from Groce & DeArmon P.C. explains medical bankruptcy facts and figures.

 What Is Medical Bankruptcy?